Skip to main content

 Service integrations

-Third-party service tools are imported from their own packages.
-The runtime provides these — don’t add them to package.json.
+Third-party service tools are imported from their own @guildai-services/* packages.
+Add them to dependencies in your agent’s package.json.

 ServiceImport